Edgily/untitled-notes/README.md

 NEXT_PUBLIC_ABLY_API_KEY=
 ```
 ### Start A Local Server
 Once all the above steps are complete you can run the ```npm run dev``` command to host a local preview of the site accessible on ```http://localhost:3000``` in your browser by default.
 Check your terminal for the correct URL.
 Done!
+Now enjoy using our app!